-- contributed considerably to the concept, design, or analysis; - contributed to collection of data, or general supervision of the research group such as WP leaders; - participated in the drafting process of the publication; or - revised the publication critically for important intellectual content.
+- contributed considerably to the concept, design, or analysis; - contributed to collection of data (in case of city/government agencies involved a maximum of 3/2 persons per city/agency can be included in the authorship), or general supervision of the research group such as WP leaders and Task Leaders; - participated in the drafting process of the publication; or - revised the publication critically for important intellectual content.

-The named authors should have contributed considerably, in order to take public responsibility for portions of the manuscript.
+The authors named should have contributed considerably in order to take public responsibility for portions of the manuscript.
 Also, it should be clarified that those who make "creative contributions" should be acknowledge as authors, and those that "only execute" will be consider as contributors.